What is Adhesive Tapes? Types, Manufacturing, and Applications

 1. Polypropylene Film in Unwinder

-Whether the production floor is making shipping tape, electrical tape, and so on, the adhesive tape manufacturing process starts with the rolls of a plastic film called polypropylene.
+Whether the production floor is making shipping tape, electrical tape, and so on, the adhesive tape manufacturing process starts with rolls of a plastic film called polypropylene.

 The rolls go on a machine called the unwinder.
-Workers then position a strip of adhesive splicing tape along the end of each row to enable them to connect one roll after another creating an uninterrupted feed to the production line.
+Workers then position a strip of adhesive splicing tape along the end of each row to enable them to connect one roll after another, creating an uninterrupted feed to the production line.

 2. Unwinding Rolls onto Splicing Tape